-• As the number of anticipated trips does not equal or exceed 100 peak hour trips for this modification, a Traffic Impact Analysis (TIA) is not required.
+As the number of anticipated trips does not equal or exceed 100 peak hour trips for this modification, a Traffic Impact Analysis (TIA) is not required.
 However, the applicant's Technical Memorandum concludes that the proposed expansion will have relatively minimal impact on nearby road capacity, with no queueing issues at nearby intersections and less than a second increase in delay.
-No improvements are recommended by Davenport Engineering.
+As a result of the minimal impacts on travel delay, the applicant's study does not recommend any off-site improvements.